Anastasia-Labs/opshin-audit/catalyst_docs/milestone1/milestone1_projectscope.typ

 = Audit Objectives
 #v(25pt)

-1. Comprehensive Audit of OpShin Language: Conduct a thorough audit of the OpShin language used for smart contract development, ensuring meticulous scrutiny of the codebase to identify vulnerabilities and inefficiencies.
+1. *Comprehensive Audit of OpShin Language*: Conduct a thorough audit of the OpShin language used for smart contract development, ensuring meticulous scrutiny of the codebase to identify vulnerabilities and inefficiencies.

-2. Address Edge Cases and Optimize Efficiency: Identify and address edge cases within the OpShin language to enhance the efficiency and reliability of smart contracts, thereby safeguarding user assets in the Cardano ecosystem.
+2. *Address Edge Cases and Optimize Efficiency*: Identify and address edge cases within the OpShin language to enhance the efficiency and reliability of smart contracts, thereby safeguarding user assets in the Cardano ecosystem.

-3. Engagement of Experienced Professionals: Collaborate with developers and auditors who have expertise in smart contract development to ensure a robust and informed auditing process.
+3. *Engagement of Experienced Professionals*: Collaborate with developers and auditors who have expertise in smart contract development to ensure a robust and informed auditing process.

-4. Facilitate the Auditing Process: Provide detailed documentation that supports the auditing process, ensuring comprehensive coverage of potential edge cases and vulnerabilities.
+4. *Facilitate the Auditing Process*: Provide detailed documentation that supports the auditing process, ensuring comprehensive coverage of potential edge cases and vulnerabilities.

-5. Promote Transparency and Collaboration: Emphasize transparency and collaboration throughout the audit, leveraging the open-source nature of OpShin to foster trust and community involvement.
+5. *Promote Transparency and Collaboration*: Emphasize transparency and collaboration throughout the audit, leveraging the open-source nature of OpShin to foster trust and community involvement.

-6. Enhance Quality and Security: Elevate the quality of smart contracts written in OpShin, reinforcing Cardano's reputation as a secure and trustworthy blockchain platform.
+6. *Enhance Quality and Security*: Elevate the quality of smart contracts written in OpShin, reinforcing Cardano's reputation as a secure and trustworthy blockchain platform.

 #pagebreak()
 #v(20pt)

 == Specific Area of Focus
 #v(10pt)
+As part of our auditing process, we will focus on ensuring that the outputs of the smart contract compiler align precisely with the expected behavior defined in the project specifications.
+The goal is to guarantee that the compiled smart contracts, written in Python, execute exactly as they would in a standard Python environment.
+This is critical, as the behavior of the compiled contract must match the expectations set by the programmer.

 Our manual code auditing is focused on a wide range of attack vectors, including but not limited to: